FAQs – Practitioners, Home Set-up Trainers and Referrals

 Are there any private practice doctors that treat patients using the Gerson Therapy?

 Currently there are a few doctors who are licensed to practice the Gerson Therapy.
-We are in the process of training a few more practitioners through our Practitioner Training Program, which takes two years to complete.
-Practitioners-in-training can take on a few patients with early-stage cancer or non-malignant conditions, but all their patients must first be screened by the Gerson Institute’s medical department.
+We are in the process of training more practitioners through our Practitioner Training Program, which takes two years to complete.
+Interns can take on a few patients with early-stage cancer or non-malignant conditions, but all their patients must first be screened by the head clinical instructor for the Practitioner Training program, Dr. Donato.

 If you are a medical practitioner or student that would like more information on becoming a Gerson practitioner, see: